DamonOehlman/strcmp.js/README.md

 // 0.9611111111111111
 ```

 If you are using node, then just `npm install strcmp` and require as you would any other module.
-For the browser, check out either the [oldschool](/DamonOehlman/strcmp.js/blob/master/pkg/oldschool/strcmp.js) or [amd](/DamonOehlman/strcmp.js/blob/master/pkg/amd/strcmp.js) builds.